simranmaurya123/java-practice-questions/README.md

 # Java practice questions

-- This repository contains all my java exercises I've practiced.
+- This repository contains all the Java exercises I've practiced.

  # DOWNLOAD
    - To get started with Java, you need to download and install the Java Development Kit (JDK).